idbrii/daveconfig/multi/vim/bundle/lua-david/lib/readme.md

 couldn't get luacheck to install, so I used `luarocks install luacheck --deps-mode=none` which didn't work on other environments.
 Now I finally have luacheck working.

+Since luaforwindows provides lua 5.1 and vim demands lua 5.3, we need both to allow if_lua (for lua vim plugins) and run luacheck (via ale).

 [1]: https://github.com/keplerproject/luafilesystem/issues/82
 [2]: https://github.com/rjpcomputing/luaforwindows/issues/80#issuecomment-193851597